 Our links with the wider community

 Kerry Street Community School has forged strong links with a number of local community organisations and we extend our students’ experiences beyond the classroom by, for example, participating in local art exhibitions, visiting community gardens and developing relationships with the Hamilton Hill Community Group.
-This year the Year 4/5/6 class has made a connection with local Silverchain residents.
+In 2018, the Year 4/5/6 class made a connection with local Silverchain residents.
 The students and residents regularly work together on a variety of activities.

 Our school also participates in larger community events such as the Samson Park Children’s Fiesta, Fremantle Festival, Cockburn Rotary Spring Fair and our local Garage Sale Trail.